inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

 An IPv4 network is composed of several nodes like hosts, routers, switches, hubs, Ethernet buses, or wireless access points.
-The nodes having a IPv4 network layer (hosts and routers) should be configured at the beginning of the simulation.
-The configuration assigns IP addresses to the nodes, and fills their routing tables.
+The nodes having an IPv4 network layer (hosts and routers) should be configured at the beginning of the simulation.
+The configuration assigns IP addresses to the nodes and fills their routing tables.
 If multicast forwarding is simulated, then the multicast routing tables also must be filled in.

-The configuration can be manual (each address and route is fully specified by the user), or automatic (addresses and routes are generated by a configurator module at startup).
+The configuration can be manual (each address and route is fully specified by the user) or automatic (addresses and routes are generated by a configurator module at startup).

-Before version 1.99.4 INET offered :ned:`Ipv4FlatNetworkConfigurator`
+Before version 1.99.4, INET offered :ned:`Ipv4FlatNetworkConfigurator`
 for automatic and routing files for manual configuration.
 Both had serious limitations, so a new configurator has been added in version 1.99.4: :ned:`Ipv4NetworkConfigurator`.
 This configurator supports both fully manual and fully automatic configuration.
-It can also be used with partially specified manual configurations, the configurator fills in the gaps automatically.
+It can also be used with partially specified manual configurations; the configurator fills in the gaps automatically.

 The next section describes the usage of :ned:`Ipv4NetworkConfigurator`.